 Searching for a photo in your gallery

-Are you looking for a photo taken from a location instead?
-Unless you have turned off the location services for your device, every photo taken with your iPhone or iPad is automatically stamped by location, thus, is available for search by location.
+Are you looking for a photo taken from a specific location instead?
+Unless you have turned off the location services for your device, every photo taken with your iPhone or iPad is automatically stamped by location, thus, is available for search.

-To search by location, ask Siri, “Show me photos from Detroit.”
-To search by an object in an image, “Show me images of books.”
+To search by location, ask, “Hey Siri, show me photos from Detroit.”
+To search by an object in an image, “Hey Siri, show me images of books.”
 If you do not have any photos in your gallery with that object, Siri will display those she found on the web.

 Finding an address

-You cannot remember a contact’s address or that of a business, ask Siri to find it for you.
-“What is Bill Smith’s address?” and Siri will tell you.
-By saying, “What is Paul’s Automotive address?”
+If you can’t remember a contact’s address or that of a business, ask Siri to find it for you.
+“Hey Siri, what is Bill Smith’s address?” and Siri will tell you.
+By saying, “Hey Siri, what is Paul’s Automotive address?”
 Siri will provide you with the address and option for navigation to the business.

 Calculating the tip

 Have you ever found yourself trying to calculate the amount of tip to leave while dining out?
 With Siri, there’s no need to figure the numbers in your head or launch your iPhone’s calculator.
-Ask Siri, “How much is a 20% tip on $48.76 bill?”
+Ask, “Hey Siri, how much is a 20% tip on $48.76 bill?”

 Opening specific settings

 Siri can open any settings option on your iOS device without requiring you to click or tap your way through screens.
-If you need to change any settings ask Siri “Open Pandora settings” or any other settings you want to update or modify.
+If you need to change any settings, just ask it.
+Ask, “Hey Siri, open Pandora settings” or any other settings you want to update or modify.